 I can selectively and routinely water the Coprosma, Plectranthus, and annuals.
 This gives the String of Pearls a drink when I feel it needs it.

 By the way, they do flower but the small white, fuzzy blooms are pretty insignificant when it comes to size.
 But boy, they are sweetly scented!
 This plant is popular because it’s unusual and a conversion piece, not for a showy flower display.

-So there’s an up close and personal of those adorable little leaves which I call “peas.”
+Those adorable little leaves which I call “peas.”

 This post may contain affiliate links.
-Please check our policies here.
+You can read our policies here.